-The following few days will include additional pre-class activities, until classes begin on June 11th.
+The following few days will include additional pre-class activities, until classes begin.
 For the rest of the program, you will be living on campus going to class and exploring the city as a student in London.
-We will provide excursions and cultural activities throughout your three weeks, which you will attend with other students on the program.
+We will provide excursions and cultural activities throughout your time in London, which you will attend with other students on the program.

 Founder and Executive Director

 Reynolds graduated summa cum laude from Washington University in St. Louis in 2008 with a degree in Theater and African and African American Studies.
 For an honors thesis Reynolds filmed, edited, and produced a full-length documentary in Kenya with Haba na Haba, a group using performance for education and social change in the slums of Nairobi.
 This project earned him the Forum on Education Abroad Undergraduate Research Award.
 A year later, Reynolds organized a trip to bring Haba na Haba to the United States for a tour of St. Louis and Washington University.
 Immediately after graduation, Reynolds worked in Rwanda as a filmmaker for Millennium Congregations, an interfaith organization connecting communities of faith in the United States with development projects in Rwanda’s Bugesera District.
 Reynolds then served two years with Teach for America, teaching in the South Bronx and receiving a Masters Degree in Education from Hunter College.
 He completed a second graduate degree in African Studies from Indiana University in Bloomington, and his Masters thesis focused on the impact of donors on the creative process of Theatre for Development (TfD) groups in Kenya.